-The following is the tentative assignment schedule (subject to change):
+The following is the tentative assignment schedule (subject to change, see OWL for official due dates):

 Assignment Weight Tentative Topic Posted on OWL Due Date (by 11:55PM)

-1 7% Excel May 15 th May 25 th
+1 2% Situational Setup May 6 th May 15 th

-2 7% Database Design May 29 th June 8 th
+2 7% Excel May 13 th May 24 th

-(ERDs)
+3 7% Database Design (ERDs) May 27 th June 7 th

-3 7% Microsoft Access June 12 th June 22 nd
+4 8% Microsoft Access June 10 th June 21 st

-4 7% XML Documents June 26 th July 6 th
+5 8% XML Documents June 24 th July 5 th

-5 7% Queries and SQL July 10 th July 20th
+6 8% Queries and SQL July 8 th July 19 th

 The due dates of the assignments are shown in the table above.
 Please note that these dates are tentative.
 The due dates will be confirmed when the assignments are posted on OWL.
-The dates will coincide with the class progression on subsequent topics.
+The due date shown on OWL is the official due date.

 Where possible, the instructions for each assignment will be posted on the date listed in the above table and at least 1 week in advance of the due date.
 If for any reason the assignment schedule given above cannot be adhered to, the assignment marks will be prorated.
-The five assignments are worth 35% of the overall mark for the course.
-If an assignment must be cancelled for any reason, the remaining assignment weights will be prorated to add up to 35%.
+The six assignments are worth 40% of the overall mark for the course.
+If an assignment must be cancelled for any reason, the remaining assignment weights will be prorated to add up to 40%.